-I am a PhD Candidate in the Informatics Department at University of California, Irvine’s Bren School of Information and Computer Sciences.
+I recently defended my PhD dissertation in the Informatics Department at University of California, Irvine’s Bren School of Information and Computer Sciences.
 I am studying the intersection between computing and sustainable agriculture under the advisement of Professor Bill Tomlinson.
-I have the pleasure of leading the development of the permaculture research site at the UCI Arboretum.
-I also participate in a number of campus food and sustainability programs including UCI Food Conference, the California Higher Education Food Summit (CHEFS), and the Campus as a Living Lab series.
+During my tenure at UCI I have had the pleasure of leading the development of the permaculture research site at the UCI Arboretum.
+I also participated in a number of campus food and sustainability programs including UCI Food Conference, the California Higher Education Food Summit (CHEFS), the Campus as a Living Lab series, and the Google Computer Science Research Workshop for Women (exploreCSR) at Cal State University, Long Beach.

 I earned my MS in Computer Science and BA in Digital Media from the University of Central Florida.
 My interest in sustainable agriculture matured while in Orlando, and was motivated by undergraduate research regarding the Everglades, oyster bed and mangrove restoration in Canaveral National Seashore, gardening at the UCF arboretum, and practicing permaculture at a local farm.

-The Sustainable Polyculture project at UCI aims to help people in Southern California design sustainable polycultures for personal use.
+The Software for Agricultural Ecosystems (SAGE) project at UCI aims to help people in Southern California design sustainable polycultures for personal use.
 A sustainable polyculture is a mutually dependent group of perennial and self-seeding annual plants designed to thrive with little or no external inputs and provide significant amounts of human resources.